beniza/olam-chrome-extension/README.md

 1. **Download the Extension**
    - Go to the [Releases page](https://github.com/beniza/olam-chrome-extension/releases)
-   - Download the latest `olam-dictionary-extension-v1.1.0.zip` file
+   - Download the latest release ZIP file
    - Extract all files to a folder (e.g., `olam-dictionary-extension`)

 2. **Load in Chrome**